Alokkumar-8467/Docker/README.md

 Less room for errors.

 Install Docker runtime on the server.
 Run Docker command to fetch and run the Docker artifacts.

+## Virtual Machine vs Docker